Overview

 Confronting existential anxiety

-In therapy, you may address feelings of anxiety, fear, or uncertainty related to existential concerns.
+In therapy, you may address feelings of anxiety, fear, or uncertainty related to philosophical concerns.
 The therapist can use an existential approach to guide you in exploring these emotions and finding ways to cope with them.

-Clarifying values
+Clarifying existential values

 You may engage in discussions aimed at clarifying your core values and morals during your mental health journey with existential psychotherapy.
 This process can help you make choices that align with your authentic self.

-Setting meaningful goals
+Setting meaningful goals for therapy

-With your therapist’s support, you may set meaningful goals that reflect your newfound insights and values, helping you create a more purposeful direction for your life through existential philosophy.
+With your therapist’s support, you may set meaningful goals that reflect your newfound insights and values, helping you create a more purposeful direction for your life through philosophy.

 Gaining coping strategies